fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 At this point, each process can sort all the particles, whose position is known thanks to the `MPI_Allgather` communication, with respect to all particles proper to the process, according to the euclidean distance.
 In this way, for each process particle is possible to identify the $k$-th nearest neighbors.

-Finally, by applying the position and velocity update formulas listed in the PSO pseudocode it was possible to evolve the algorithm and approach the target function optima.
+Finally, by applying the position and velocity update formulas listed in equations {#eq:pso-update-position} and {#eq:pso-update-velocity}, it is possible to evolve the algorithm and approach the target function optima.

 Moreover, with the help of OpenMP we have parallelized the computation of the sorting algorithm as well as the loop needed in order to update the algorithm variables.

 We have observed that the workload split implied by the algorithm enhance the PSO performances.
 A first, and trivial way to observe the advantage offered by *MPI* and optimization is to give a look at some of the expensive computation the serial algorithm has to carry out, in particular, let $n$ be the number of particles and let $m$ be the problem dimensionality.
-Moreover, during this reasoning process, we consider the average performance case and the single threaded scenario.
+Moreover, during this reasoning process, we considered the average performance case and the single threaded scenario.

-1. the distance computation is quadratic in the number of particles, while the euclidean distance is liner in the vectors' number of dimensions, hence the complexity is $\mathcal{O}(mn^2)$.
+1. the distance computation is quadratic in the number of particles, while the euclidean distance is linear in the vectors' number of dimensions, hence the complexity is $\mathcal{O}(mn^2)$.
 In the application scenario, the distance needs to be computed a $\mathcal{O}(n^2)$ number of times, as it is required to know the relative position of each particle with respect to all the others.
 Hence, the complexity grows to $\mathcal{O}(mn^4)$;
 2. the sorting algorithm, in the average performance scenario has a complexity which is given by $\mathcal{O}(n \log n)$, where $n$ is the number of particles.
 This operation has to be performed with respect to all the particle in the swarm, increasing the complexity to $\mathcal{O}(n^2 \log n)$;
 3. finally, the particle's update is linear in the dimensionality of the problem, hence the complexity is $\mathcal{O}(m)$, which has to be performed for all the particle in the swarm, bringing the complexity to $\mathcal{O}(nm)$.

 All those operations, are quite expensive in terms of time-complexity.
 Thanks to the workload sharing we have set up, the number each process has to manage is drastically reduced, and decreases the more processes MPI has at its disposal.
-Let $p$ be the number of processes.
-On average, each process has to manage $n/p$ particles, while the problem dimensionality remains untouched.
+Let $p$ be the number of processes; on average, each process has to manage $n/p$ particles, while the problem dimensionality remains untouched.

 The complexity then decreases as follows: